ardalis/ApiEndpoints/README.md

 If you want to create a common route template for all or some subset of your Endpoints, simply create a BaseEndpoint of your own that inherits from `Ardalis.Api.Endpoints.BaseEndpoint` and add a `[Route]` attribute to it.

+### Can I add more than one public routable method to an Endpoint class?

+Technically, yes.
+But don't do that.
+If you really want that, you should just use a Controller.